The medieval French town of Gordes at sunset. Photo by Robson Abbott from Getty Images via Canva

 Aside from flowers, you can also see a castle from the 12th century, which was destroyed during the 18th century.
 However, the American-French painter Alfred Klots restored the castle at the beginning of the 20th century.

 Today it houses a gallery with Klots works, as well as a collection of various objects found around the village.
 You can go on a day trip to a nearby lake that features a lovely beach and many sports facilities.
-READ MORE: Traveling Down the Backroads of Brittany

 12. Collonges la Rouge (Nouvelle-Aquitaine) Features Fortified Walls from the 14th Century

-Collonges la Rouge is a village with 500 inhabitants, located in the central part of France, in the department of Correze.
+Collonges-la-Rouge is a village with 500 inhabitants, located in the central part of France, in the department of Corrèze.
 The entire village is built with red sandstone, so all buildings are in the same shade.

-During the Middle Ages this village was a stronghold, so even today you can see fortified walls from the 14th century, several churches, towers and castles from that period.
+During the Middle Ages, this village was a stronghold, so even today you can see fortified walls from the 14th century, several churches, towers, and castles from that period.

 Charming houses from the 15th and 16th centuries are very interesting and the house of Maison de la Sirene will delight you with its architectural beauty.
 Narrow cobbled streets are filled with restaurants, workshops and small shops where you can buy interesting souvenirs and local wines.